All Episodes

 Well, you say that.

-It's also virtue.
+It's also virtue signaling.

-And at least virtue signalling, yeah.
+And at least virtue signaling.

-Um but I mean, there is countless, and I had to go through it.
+But I mean, there is countless, and I had to go through it.

-My my morning, um, it was it was it was the it was the toughest morning I've ever had here because it was it was spent going through um Charlie Kirk's family photos and leftists celebrating.
+My morning, it was the toughest morning I've ever had here because it was spent going through Charlie Kirk's family photos and leftists celebrating one after the other.

 But at least these people have the excuse of being young idiots.

-Um what's the excuse of this?
+What's the excuse of this?

-Democrats in the house start booing when they try and have a moment of silence for Charlie Kirk.
+Democrats in the House start booing when they try and have a moment of silence for Charlie Kirk.

 Really?